librosa/librosa/CONTRIBUTING.md

     want to read [Working with Submodules](https://github.blog/2016-02-01-working-with-submodules/)
     for a better understanding of how this works.

-3. Remove any previously installed librosas:

-          $ pip uninstall librosa

-and install your local copy with testing dependencies:
+3. Set the upstream remote to the Librosa's repo:

+          $ git remote add upstream git@github.com:librosa/librosa.git

+4. Create a new conda environment in order to install dependencies:

+          $ conda create -n librosa-dev python=3.9

+          $ conda env update -n librosa-dev --file .github/environment-ci.yml

+          $ conda activate librosa-dev

-          $ pip install -e .[tests]
+          $ python -m pip install -e '.[tests]'

-4. Create a branch to hold your changes:
+5. Create a branch to hold your changes:

-          $ git checkout -b my-feature
+          $ git switch -c <NAME-NEW-BRANCH>

    and start making changes.
 Never work in the ``main`` branch!

-5. Work on this copy on your computer using Git to do the version control.
-When you're done editing, do:
+6. Work on this copy on your computer using Git to do the version control.
+You can check your modified files using:

+          $ git status

+7. When you're done editing, do:

-          $ git add modified_files
+          $ git add <PATH-TO-MODIFIED-FILES>

-          $ git commit
+          $ git commit -m "<COMMIT-MESSAGE>"

    to record your changes in Git, then push them to GitHub with:

-          $ git push -u origin my-feature
+          $ git push --set-upstream origin <NAME-NEW-BRANCH>

-Finally, go to the web page of your fork of the librosa repo, and click 'Pull request' to send your changes to the maintainers for review.
+8. Go to the web page of your fork of the librosa repo, and click 'Pull request' to review your changes and add a description of what you did.

+Finally, click 'Create pull request' to send your changes to the maintainers for review.
 This will send an email to the committers.

 (If any of the above seems like magic to you, then look up the [Git documentation](http://git-scm.com/documentation) on the web.)